Colleges by Location

 Need-based

-428 students gained some form of need-based financial aid.
+428 students obtained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Wilson College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need amounted to 428.
+The overall number of students (including freshmen) who were determined to have financial need amounted to 428.
 The amount of federal need-based scholarships/grants awarded to the students at this institution came to $1,468,182, and state $989,175.
 The students of Wilson College received the -institutional need-based aid in the amount of $1,412,876, and external in the amount of $84,986.

 $6,923